xray-imaging/7bm-docs/docs/source/manual/chem_waste.rst

 .. contents::
    :local:

-Users are responsible for informing beamline staff of any chemical waste created in their experiment and for properly handling such waste.
+Users are responsible for informing beamline staff of any chemical waste created in their experiment and for properly handling such waste:

 - Please properly contain your waste.
 Ensure that the container for your waste is compatible with your waste.
 - All chemical waste containers must be labeled with the user name, contents, and the date the container began to be filled.